New Mexico State University: The Wonder Dog

 At kickoff of every NMSU home football game, Aggie fans await the "Wonder Dog" to retrieve the kicking tee from the football field.
-This tradition started in the mid 1990s.
-The first "Wonder Dog" was Smoki, a border collie-Australian shepherd mix born in Capitan, New Mexico, and trained by Joel Sims, an NMSU alumni.
+This tradition started in the mid-1990s.
+The first "Wonder Dog" was Smoki, a border collie-Australian shepherd mix born in Capitan, New Mexico, and trained by Joel Sims, an NMSU alumnus.
 Smoki "The Wonder Dog" entertained the Aggie crowd for six years and retired in 2002.
 She also debuted in a Hollywood film which co-starred Kevin Costner and Dennis Quaid, entitled "Wyatt Earp", as a town dog.
 Smoki "The Wonder Dog" died at the age of 15 in 2005.
 Since then, the tradition ended until 2012, when a tryout for the next "Wonder Dog" took place.
 A panel of celebrity judges chose a four-year old border collie, Striking as the next "Wonder Dog".
 Striking first appeared on August 30, 2012, at the NMSU-Sacramento State home game.